 For a deeper analysis of the massive impact rally length has on winning a match, I highly recommend THE FIRST 4 SHOTS.
-Click HERE for more information about this tennis strategy product, focused on the importance of the start of the rally.
+Click HERE for more information about this tennis strategy course, focused on the importance of the start of the rally.

 The First 4 Shots – Video

-How long can you sustain excellence for?
+How long can you sustain excellence?

 G’day from New York,

 I started talking to Diego about the Infosys story I wrote on him late last year that focused on his prowess returning.
-Since 2008, the best returner in the world at the end of each season has either been Novak Djokovic or Rafael Nadal, but Diego took the honours last season.
+Since 2008, the best returner in the world at the end of each season has either been Novak Djokovic or Rafael Nadal, but Diego took the honors last season.

-Here’s the Top 5 performers with Return Games Won in 2017.
+Here are the Top 5 performers with Return Games Won in 2017.

 - 34.76% = Diego Schwartzman (276/794)